idmarinas/template-bundle/Writerside/topics/SECURITY.md

    issue
    is caused by Symfony component/s, please report the issue to them as explained in [symfony.com/security][security]

-2) If you find security issues you can report them in this repository using the tool provided by GitHub in [Security > Advisories][advisories].
+2) If you find security issues, you can report them in this repository using the tool provided by GitHub in [Security > Advisories][advisories].

 [components]: https://symfony.com/components